mboss37/tokenwatch/docs/README.md

 - **Auto-refresh**: Updates every 30 seconds
 - **Screen clearing**: Clean display on each refresh
 - **Fresh data**: Bypasses cache for real-time information
+- **1-day only**: Watch mode is only available for recent activity
 - **Easy exit**: Ctrl+C to stop

+**Note**: Watch mode is only available for 1-day periods since longer periods don't need real-time updates.

 ## Debug Mode